University of Turin, Italy, and IZA, Germany

 “Labour supply in Italy: An empirical analysis of joint household decisions, with taxes and quantity constraints.”
 Journal of Applied Econometrics 14:4 (1999): 403–422 (with R. Aaberge and S. Strøm).

-Countries give basic education and health care to everyone, and for good reasons—why not basic income?Ugo Colombino, February 2015Automation and globalization have brought about a tremendous increase in productivity, but also accelerated job destruction, systemic risks, and greater income inequality.
-Current social policies may not be adequate for achieving the goals of redistributing the gains from automation and globalization, providing efficient buffers against economic shocks, and advancing the reallocation of jobs and skills.
-Under certain circumstances, an unconditional basic income might be a better alternative for achieving those goals.
-It is simple, transparent, and has low administrative costs, though it may require higher taxes.MoreLess
+Countries give basic education and health care to everyone, and for good reasons—why not basic income?Ugo Colombino, March 2019Globalization and automation have brought about a tremendous increase in productivity, with enormous benefits, but also a dramatic reallocation of jobs, skills, and incomes, which might jeopardize the full realization of those benefits.
+Current social policies may not be adequate to successfully redistribute the gains from automation and globalization or to advance the reallocation of jobs and skills.
+Under certain circumstances, an unconditional basic income might be a better alternative for achieving these goals.
+It is simple, transparent, and has low administrative costs, though it may require higher taxes or a cut/reallocation of other public expenditures.MoreLess